thephpleague/period/api/modifying.md

 $intersectPeriod = $period->insersect($anotherPeriod);
 ~~~

-### Period::gap(TimeRange $period)
+### Period::gap(Period $period)

 <p class="message-notice">Added to <code>Period</code> in version 2.2</p>

- A `TimeRange` has a gap with another TimeRange if there is a non-zero interval between them.
-This method returns the amount of the gap as a new TimeRangeObject object only if they do actually have a gap between them.
+ A `Period` has a gap with another Period if there is a non-zero interval between them.
+This method returns the amount of the gap as a new Period object only if they do actually have a gap between them.
 If they overlap a Exception is thrown.

 <p class="message-info">Before getting the gap, make sure the <code>Period</code> objects do not overlaps.</p>